-Young’s current interests are collaborative, multidisciplinary works that touch on issues of sustainability, climate change, historical narratives, and women’s rights.
-During the 2016-17 season, the American Composers Orchestra premiered Out of whose womb came the ice (commissioned by the Jerome Foundation) for baritone, orchestra, electronics, and generative video, commenting on the ill-fated Ernest Shackleton Trans-Antarctic Expedition 1914-17.
-Recent commissions include a violin concerto for Jennifer Koh from the Philadelphia Orchestra, a new piece for the NY Phil’s 19-20 season and a new work for the EMPAC’s wavefield synthesis audio system with the American Brass Quintet.
+Young’s current interests are collaborative, multidisciplinary works that touch on issues of sustainability, climate change, historical narratives and women’s rights.
+During the 2016-17 season, the American Composers Orchestra premiered Out of whose womb came the ice (commissioned by the Jerome Foundation) for baritone, orchestra, electronics and generative video, commenting on the ill-fated Ernest Shackleton trans-Antarctic expedition of 1914-17.
+Other commissions include a violin concerto for Jennifer Koh from the Philadelphia Orchestra, a new piece for the N.Y.
+Phil’s 2019-20 season and a new work for the EMPAC’s wavefield synthesis audio system with the American Brass Quintet.

-Young will join the faculty at USC Thornton in the 2019-2020 school year.
-Before USC, she taught at the University of Texas at Austin’s Butler School of Music where she was an assistant professor of composition and director of the Electronic Music Studios.
+Nina Young joined the faculty at USC Thornton in the 2019-20 school year.
+Before USC, she taught at the University of Texas at Austin’s Butler School of Music, where she was an assistant professor of composition and director of the Electronic Music Studios.

 A graduate of McGill University and MIT, Young completed her DMA at Columbia University.
 She is co-artistic director of New York’s Ensemble Échappé.